jVMC: Versatile and performant variational Monte Carlo leveraging automated differentiation and GPU acceleration: Variational Monte Carlo algorithms

 \subsection{Regularization to invert the (quantum) Fisher matrix}

 In many cases the (quantum) Fisher matrix turns out the be ill-conditioned with an eigenvalue spectrum that spans all numerical orders of magnitude.
 Therefore, ground state search with SR and time evolution via TDVP require suited regularization schemes when inverting the Fisher matrix.
 Three possible approaches are outlined below.
+While either the diagonal shift (Section \ref{subsec:diag_shift}) or the pseudo-inverse regularization (Section \ref{subsec:pinv}) should typically be used for SR, the effective regularization for real time evolution, e.g., targeted elimination of noisy contributions (Section \ref{subsec:tdvp_regularization}), is under ongoing investigation and there are no generally established procedures to date \cite{Schmitt2020, hofmann2021}.